 Project success has different meanings for different people, and it is necessary to establish the definition of success for the stakeholders and include it in the context of the project delivery so that there are no discrepancies later.

 10. Stakeholder commitment

 It is necessary to understand that stakeholder engagement is teamwork and not only the responsibility of one member.
 They should understand their role in the team and should follow the right engagement approach as well as the right communication strategy.

 Providing clarity to the customer about the stakeholder engagement responsibilities and the role is what is expected from the people who are a part of the project.

-Depending on the nature of the organisation, there are several stakeholders involved in a particular project.
+Depending on the nature of the organization, there are several stakeholders involved in a particular project.
 Following are a few of the common types of stakeholders:

 An example of this would be passengers traveling in trains have all of their stakes in the hands of the company while going.
 The quality of product or service and its values are standard stakes that the customers have.